telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/toa-field.md

 # TOA (Table of Authorities) Field

->information The TOA (Table of Authorities) field creates and inserts a table of authorities.
+>The TOA (Table of Authorities) field creates and inserts a table of authorities.
 The TOA field collects entries marked by TA (Table of Authorities Entry) fields.

 In order to obtain the pages of TA fields, BookmarkRangeStart, and BookmarkRangeEnd fields you need to set the [FlowExtensibilityManager.NumberingFieldsProvider]({%slug radpdfprocessing-formats-and-conversion-pdf-numbering-fields-provider%}).